dastasoft/blog/_posts/simple-react-boilerplate.md

 I recommend this approach specially for ppl who start with React because CRA does a lot of [magic](https://www.reactiongifs.com/magic-3/) for us and I think it's important know which problems CRA "solves" before use it as an overkill.

-If you want to skip the guide and check/fork the final result, you can do it [here](https://github.com/dastasoft/parcel-react-boilerplate)
+If you want to skip the guide and check/fork the final result, you can do it [checking out the full repo](https://github.com/dastasoft/parcel-react-boilerplate)

 ## Why Parcel